mrke/bobkopp.github.io/lab/index.md

 </div>
 </section><!-- /#table-of-contents -->

 The Rutgers Earth System Science & Policy Lab takes a transdisciplinary, computationally intensive approach to investigating the evolution of the Earth system, human influences on the Earth system, and policy approaches for managing those human influences.
-We heavily employ the techniques of Bayesian statistics, geophysical and geochemical modeling, and quantitative risk analysis.
+We heavily employ the techniques of Bayesian statistics, geophysical and geochemical modeling, integrated assessment modeling, and quantitative risk analysis.

 Major projects within our Lab at the moment include: